 Safari at Keepers of the Wild Nature Park

-Experience a memorable hour and fifteen-minute safari hosted by a knowledgeable Keeper who will drive you through the park while sharing fun, interesting and heart-felt accounts of how our beloved rescued animals came to call Keepers of the Wild home.
+Experience a memorable hour and fifteen-minute safari hosted by a knowledgeable keeper who will drive you through the park while sharing fun, exciting, and heartfelt accounts of how our beloved rescued animals came to call Keepers of the Wild home.
+Book the tour here: Keepers of the Wild Nature Park Tour.

 Scavenger Hunt

 Discover in an alternate reality of favorite hidden gems off the beaten trail and creatively interpret fun art, history, and culture clues – for points!
-Enjoy fame and glory while appearing on a website’s international leaderboard, no matter what your score.
-Essentially you race other teams in other cities.
+Enjoy fame and glory while appearing on the Scavenger Hunt website’s international leaderboard, regardless of your score.
+Essentially, you race other teams in other cities.
 Get ready to hang out with local authors, experience their favorite hangouts only known by locals, discover unusual oddities, and so much more!
+Book the tour here: Scavenger Hunt.

 Indulge Your Sweet Tooth at Ethel M.’s

-If you are visiting Las Vegas, Chocoholics do pay a visit to Ethel M.’s Chocolate Factory to treat your mouth with a variety of chocolates.
+If you are visiting Las Vegas, Chocoholics pay a visit to Ethel M.’s Chocolate Factory to treat your mouth with various chocolates.

 Take a Circus Trapeze Class